Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 We conduct ‘Live Quiz’ (call it another version of KBC), which is a pre-recorded video with a set of questions and answers and a timer.

-Let me tell you the scientific reason why LIVE Quiz format worked so well for boosting engagement rate.
+Let me tell you the scientific reason why the LIVE Quiz format worked so well for boosting engagement rate.

 - It combines live video with gamification that triggers emotions like happiness, intrigue, and excitement.
 That’s because our brain releases ‘dopamine’ or a feel-good drug whenever we achieve something positive.